 Don’t Forget The Green Guru Guides book Do It Yourself Home Energy Audits

-Instead of merely getting your furnace or boiler tuned, have an energy efficiency expert conduct a comprehensive home energy assessment and recommend the best ways to reduce energy waste and improve the comfort of your home.
+Instead of merely getting your furnace or boiler tuned, have an energy efficiency expert conduct a comprehensive home energy assessment.
+Especially and recommend the best ways to reduce energy waste and improve the comfort of your home.
 The audit is free for most New Yorkers.

-To help pay for energy improvements, take advantage of NYSERDA’s low-interest loans – including payment through your utility bills – and cash-back incentives.
+To help pay for energy improvements, take advantage of NYSERDA’s low-interest loans.
+For that’s including payment through your utility bills – and cash-back incentives.

 Make sure to buy ENERGY STAR qualified light bulbs as the days get shorter and night creeps in earlier.

-Check out the variety of ENERGY STAR qualified bulbs; they come in a wide variety of shapes and styles for every application.
+Check out the variety of ENERGY STAR qualified bulbs.
+For LED mostly they come in a wide variety of shapes and styles for every application.

 Offset initial costs with lifetime savings.
-ENERGY STAR qualified CFLs can be found for as low as $1.50 and can save about $70 or more in energy cost per bulb over their lifetime.
+ENERGY STAR qualified CFL can be found for as low as $1.50 and can save about $70 or more in energy cost per bulb over their lifetime.

 Consider replacing your refrigerator with an ENERGY STAR qualified model.
-Depending on the model year of your refrigerator, you could save up to $200 on your energy costs annually.
+Depending on the model year of your refrigerator.
+For you could save up to $200 on your energy costs annually.

-Ø Get style, performance and savings through advanced features that enable ENERGY STAR qualified refrigerators to use 20 percent less energy than conventional models.
+In addition, get style, performance and savings.
+All through advanced features that enable ENERGY STAR qualified refrigerators.
+Especially to use 20 percent less energy than conventional models.